-- On 2.3/4: Start by finding the formula for the volume of the tank, V(t), (it starts at 200 gallons and goes up 1 gal/min). - On 2.3/20(a), 21(a): For consistency, I suggest you make up positive and down negative (for velocity).
+- On 2.3/4: Start by finding the formula for the volume of the tank, V(t), (it starts at 200 gallons and goes up 1 gal/min). - On 2.3/20(a), 21(a): For consistency, I suggest you make upward positive and downward negative (for velocity).
 You are modeling the behavior on the way up, so BOTH gravity and air resistance give negative forces. - On 2.5/3, 5: Read the instructions!
 You are NOT solving.
 You are finding and classifying the equilibrium points.
 Also make a rough sketch (something that looks like Figure 2.5.8 from the book). - On 2.5/18, 19: You do NOT need to solve the differential equations to answer the questions!
-For part (a), just translate the assumption into a differential equation (then rewrite it so it looks like what is written).
+For part (a), just translate the assumption about 'rate proportional to surface area' into a differential equation (then rewrite it so it looks like what is written).
 The other parts can be quickly answered directly from the differential equation.